p4lang/p4lang.github.io/_drafts/year-in-review.md

 ## Emerging Applications

 As P4 continues to mature, there is growing interest in applications that change the way people design, build, and run their networks.
-In November, to help nurture an ecosystem that is well aligned with the needs of various applications, we launched the [Applications Working Group](https://p4.org/working-groups) to develop specifications and open-source software for novel data plane applications enabled by P4.
-Initially, this working group will focus on data plane telemetry but it may broaden its scope in the future as new applications emerge.
+To help nurture a P4 software ecosystem that is well aligned with the needs of applications, we launched the [Applications Working Group](https://p4.org/working-groups) in November.
+The goal of this working group is to develop specifications and open-source implementations of novel data plane applications enabled by P4.
+Initially, the working group plans to focus on data plane telemetry but it may broaden its scope to include other applications as they emerge.
 See the [blog post](https://p4.org/members/announcing-the-p4-applications-working-group.html) announcing the Applications Working Group for more details.

 ## Community Events

-We organized a number of community events including:
+The P4 community came together several times over the past year at these events:
 * A [workshop](https://p4.org/events/2017-05-09-p4-workshop/) and [developer day](https://p4.org/events/2017-05-11-p4-developer-day/) at Stanford in May,
 * Tutorials at [PLDI](https://pldi17.sigplan.org/track/pldi-2017-workshops-and-tutorials#program), [HotChips](https://www.hotchips.org/archives/2010s/hc29/), and [SIGCOMM](http://conferences.sigcomm.org/sigcomm/2017/tutorial-p4.html),
 * A [Developer Day](https://p4.org/events/2017-10-16-p4-developer-day/) at Stanford in November.